A crucial developmental milestone that often gets overlooked…

 4. Learning To Work In Groups

+Associative play is the first time children will start to play in groups.
 They will communicate, ask questions and express their desires but play will be chaotic and will not be driven by a common goal.

-However, children will begin to copy each other and start to appreciate what it is like to be doing the same as others at the same time!
+However, children will begin to copy each other and start to appreciate what it is like to be doing the same as others at the same time.

 5. Boosted Language Development